 THE GREAT DEBATERS

-In today’s world you can find great debates on the internet regarding Jesus nationality.
-Many of the pictures on social media, in Christian Churches, and in Christian homes portrays Jesus as a white man with long flowing hair.
+In today’s world, you can find great debates on the internet regarding Jesus nationality.
+Many of the pictures on social media, in Christian Churches, and in Christian homes portray Jesus as a white man with long flowing hair.
 However, Jesus was of Jewish descend, therefore, it’s most likely that he had dark skin, dark eyes, and dark hair.
-According to the description John the revelator gives us, Jesus hair is described as being white like wool; (Rev. 1:14).
+According to the description John the revelator gives us, Jesus’ hair is described as being white like wool; (Rev. 1:14).
 This confirms that he did not have straight hair.
 Most likely his hair type is considered as coily or curly; which is either hair type “C” or “D”.
 The thickness of either hair type can be considered as a woolly texture.

 God did address the matter of man’s prejudices when he confirmed that he is no respecter of persons, He does not show partiality or favoritism; (Deut.
 10:17; Acts 10:34).
-In God’s eyes there is one race, the human race.
+In God’s eyes, there is one race, the human race.
 We are equally created in the image and the likeness of God, with the ability to think like Christ; (Gen. 1:26-27; 1st Cor.
 1:16).
 Neither Jew nor Greek, slave or free man, male nor female; for we are all one in Christ Jesus; (Gal.
 3:28).

 The truth of the Christian faith is universally applicable to all people.
-We must take our eyes off of the outer appearance of man and focus on the inner spirit of a man, which identity the issues of a man’s heart.
+We must take our eyes off of the outer appearance of man and focus on the inner spirit of a man, which identifies the issues of a man’s heart.
 God is concerned with the conditions of a man’s heart.

 NOT ALWAYS LOVELY